vuminhtue/SMU_Machine_Learning_Python/_episodes/05-Supervised Learning with continuous output.md

 Note that here we use n_estimators = 100 for bagging model (it grows 100 times the RandomForest model).
 The n_jobs=-1 means that it utilizes all the cores inside a compute nodes that we have

-And the output is slightly better:
+And the output is very similar to RandomForest:

 ```
 R2 using Bagging Random Forest is: 0.80